beothorn/javaflame/README.md

 # Javaflame

 Simple and easy flame graph for java.
 No servers or open connections, just plug the agent and get the results.
+See function calls, parameters and return values all at once.
 [Latest release v11.2.1](https://github.com/beothorn/javaflame/releases/download/v11.2.1/javaAgent.jar)

 Want to see it in action?
 [Check out this rendering of some sort algorithms flamegraphs](https://beothorn.github.io/javaflame).